|

 down, because the

-fact is, we’re totally serious here—or, at least,
+fact is, I’m totally serious here — or, at least,

-about anything—and there’s still a long way to go.
-We’ve written a
+about anything — and there’s still a long way to go.
+I’ve

 lot of stuff about smart